Qulla: Today

-In the Province of Salta, Northern Argentina, Qullamarka is the Coordinating Platform for five different Qulla organizations, including the Kolla Tinkunaku Community is a grassroots organization, which represents four Qulla communities.
+In the province of Salta, Northern Argentina, Qullamarka is the Coordinating Platform for five different Qulla organizations, including the Kolla Tinkunaku Community is a grassroots organization, which represents four Qulla communities.
 Two other organizations represent Qulla rights in Argentina: Centro Kolla in Buenos Aires and the Indianista de los Pueblos Kollas.
 Because they traditionally held their land in common, the Qulla do not have titles of ownership to their lands, which has resulted in displacement.
 However, the Qulla participate in Argentinian government and hold local elected positions in their region.

-The Additional Survey on Indigenous Populations, published by the National Institute for Statistics and Census, gives a total of 600,329 people out of some 40 million in Argentina who see themselves as descending from or belonging to an indigenous people.

-For a number of reasons the different indigenous organisations do not believe this to be a credible survey.
-Firstly, the methodology used in the survey was considered inadequate, as a large number of indigenous people live in urban areas, where the survey was not fully conducted.
-Second, many indigenous people in the country hide their identity for fear of discrimination.
+The Additional Survey on Indigenous Populations, published by the National Institute for Statistics and Census, gives a total of 600,329 people out of some 40 million in Argentina who see themselves as descending from or belonging to an Indigenous people.
+For a number of reasons, various Indigenous organisations do not believe this to be a credible survey.
+Firstly, the methodology used in the survey was considered inadequate, as a large number of Indigenous people live in urban areas, where the survey was not fully conducted.
+Second, many Indigenous people in the country hide their identity for fear of discrimination.
 Moreover, when the survey was designed in 2001, it was based on the existence of 18 known peoples in the country, but now, there exist more than 31 groups.
-That increase reflects a growing awareness amongst indigenous people in terms of their ethnic belonging.
+That increase reflects a growing awareness amongst Indigenous people in terms of their ethnic belonging.

-As many Argentinians believe that the majority of the indigenous have died out or are on the verge of doing or that their descendants have assimilated into Western civilisation many years ago, they hold the idea that there are no indigenous people in their country.
-The use of pejorative terms likening the indigenous to lazy, idle, dirty, ignorant and savage are part of the everyday language in Argentina.
-Those stereotypes have forced many indigenous people, over the years, to hide their identity to avoid racial discrimination.
+As many Argentinians believe that the majority of the Indigenous have died out or are on the verge of doing or that their descendants have assimilated into Western civilisation many years ago, they hold the idea that there are no Indigenous people in their country.
+The use of pejorative terms likening the Indigenous to lazy, idle, dirty, ignorant and savage are part of the everyday language in Argentina.
+Those stereotypes have forced many Indigenous people, over the years, to hide their identity to avoid racial discrimination.